gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The next best test is to introduce one new structural pressure:

+- either stabilization of the weak coupling into a clearer joint choreography
-- a second source/object with weak coupling
+- or dissolution of the weak coupling back into two independent trajectories

 This will let the triad be tested on:
-- multi-source persistence
-- coupling detection
+- coupling confirmation vs rejection
-- cross-train coherence
+- relational coherence
+- false positive avoidance
-- ambiguity between independent and linked choreographies
+- and the boundary between coincidence and genuine joint choreography

-That is now the next meaningful step.